infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 ---
 title: Setting up a Yarn monorepo with Ignite
-description: How to set up a Yarn monorepo using Ignite with two extra utilities
+description: How to set up a Yarn monorepo using Ignite and two extra shared utilities
 tags:
   - Ignite
   - Monorepo